Intsights/sergeant/docs/examples/single_producer_consumer.md

 The producer first loads the consumer module.
 The reason for that is that once instantiating a `Worker`, you can use its configuration.
 The producer uses the `Worker` instance so it will have a connection to the broker.

-Later, we call to `init_task_queue` so we will create the connection to the task queue inside the Worker instance.
+Later, we call to `init_broker` so we will create the connection to the task queue inside the Worker instance.
 We call `purge_tasks` to assure no leftover tasks exist in the queue.
 `apply_async_one` is the function that compose a task object, and pushes it to the queue.